LOG-TAG/zcrm-oauth2/README.md

   Options:

     --id <id>                  * client-id obtained from the connected app.
     --secret <secret>          * client-secret obtained from the connected app.
     --redirect <redirect>      * Callback URL that you registered.
 To generate <grant_token> is required "localhost".
     --code <grant_token>       If not present, will be generated.
 It requires to redirect to "localhost" to make it work.
     --scope <scopes...>        List of scopes separated by ",".
 Default value is "ZohoCRM.modules.ALL".
     -p, --port <port>          The local server port to generate <grant_toke>.
 Default value is "8000".
     -f, --file <file>          File containing options parameters.
-    -s, --server <server>  Zoho API authentication server.
+    -l, --location <location>  Zoho API authentication location.
 Default value is "eu".
     -o, --output <output>      Output file name.
     -V, --version              output the version number
     -h, --help                 output usage information

     * required fields.
 ```